 Better late than never!
 See the NEWS section for the latest Biolink, the ASFWB newsletter.

 The ASFWB t-shirt design contest is an open contest to anyone 18 years of age and older residing in Atlantic Canada.
 The winning design will be printed on shirt merchandise that is available at any ASFWB event.
-Deadline: September 30, 2017 More information
+New Deadline: October 13, 2017 More information

 Check out the spring seminar page for a link to the agenda!